Tanzania | Home

-Pact is also improving access to health and HIV services for children and adolescents, including those who are hard to reach.
+Pact is also improving access to health and HIV services for children and adolescents.
 We’ve built the capacity of local authorities and community organizations to manage services for vulnerable children and helped launch trained vulnerable-children committees and district child protection teams.

 Pact also has carried out substantial work to improve governance in Tanzania, empowering citizens and civil society organizations to work with political representatives toward transparency and accountability at the local and national levels.